DoclerLabs/openstack/openstack-installer/docs/configuration.rst

   nova_ephemeral_backend: local              # Where to put root and ephemeral disks for the instances.
 The default 'local' value is the storage
                                              # in the compute node itself, while 'ceph' allows to use computes without local disc resources.
   nova_ephemeral_ceph_pool: vms              # If Ceph is used for ephemeral disks, the pool name used for them.
+  nova_ephemeral_ceph_user: nova             # If Ceph is used for ephemeral disks, the user name used for accessing the pool.
+  nova_ephemeral_volume_secret_uuid:         # If Ceph is used for ephemeral disks, a random UUID for the Ceph secret in Libvirt.
+  nova_ephemeral_ceph_key:                   # If a cephx key is given here, use that, instead of creating a user.
+Useful for external Ceph.

   nova_cpu_allocation_ratio: 16.0            # The overprovisioning ratio for CPUs.
   nova_ram_allocation_ratio: 1.5             # The overprovisioning ratio for RAM.
   nova_compute_driver: libvirt.LibvirtDriver # The compute driver used.
 For LXD, use nova_lxd.nova.virt.lxd.LXDDriver.